For what purpose do we collect your personal information?

 Information is only collected:

-- by lawful and fair means and not unreasonably obtrusively
+- by lawful and fair means and not unreasonably obtrusively; and,

-- where practicable, only from the individual concerned.
+- where practicable, only from the individual concerned or a person authorised to act on the individual’s behalf.

-Coleman Greig takes reasonable steps to ensure the individual is aware of:
+Coleman Greig takes reasonable steps to ensure you are aware of:

 - the main consequences of failure to provide the information.